23/09/2021 09:42:00

 Explainable Artificial Intelligence (AI) is a current focus in AI research, enabling humans to understand and trust the decision-making of this technology.
 Although traditional machine learning models have been considered black boxes, new techniques have been developed to extract knowledge from them locally and globally.
 However, AI has a significant carbon footprint, which is where Green AI comes in.
 Green AI uses algorithms that promote inclusivity and environmental friendliness, and the key is to balance the amount of data, time, and iterations necessary to train a model.
 Considering its ecological impact, it is crucial to consider the energy cost and carbon footprint from the beginning and decide how critical it is to create or improve a model.
 This session aims to address two main topics.
 Firstly, to propose new methodologies or apply existing explainable/interpretable AI techniques to Machine Learning and Soft Computing models.
 Secondly, to improve the efficiency of Machine Learning and Soft Computing models without compromising their effectiveness.
 In addition, the special session will cover assorted topics related to industrial and environmental applications, such as but not limited to:

-3. Preprocessing techniques for efficiency improvement and explainability support.
+• Preprocessing techniques for efficiency improvement and/or explainability support.

-7. Create human-friendly explanations and tools for non-technical users.
+• Create human-friendly explanations and/or tools for non-technical users.

-8. Other relevant topics and applications related to efficiency and explainability in Machine learning and Soft Computing models, such as but not limited to: Blackbox models, Parallel computing, Federal learning, Decision support systems, Social impact, Health, Risk factors, Artificial vision, Natural language processing, Time series, Tabular data.
+• Other relevant topics and applications related to efficiency and explainability in Machine learning and Soft Computing models, such as but not limited to: Blackbox models, Parallel computing, Federal learning, Decision support systems, Social impact, Health, Risk factors, Artificial vision, Natural language processing, Time series, and Tabular data.

 Scope: